Morse-Bott cohomology from homological perturbation theory: The Minimal Morse-Bott Cochain Complexes

+\begin{remark} The degree of $d_{k,\Theta}[\alpha]$ in $H^*(C_{v+k})$ is $|\alpha|+c_{v+k}-m_{v,v+k}$ under the simplifying assumption after Remark \ref{rmk:flow} that $c_i,m_{i,j}$ are well-defined.
+If the assumption is not satisfied, then $d_{k,T,\Theta}$ can be decomposed w.r.t.\ connected components of $\cM^{v,k}_{i_1,\ldots,i_r}$, such that each component has a well-defined degree in $H^*(C_{v+k})$.
+Then we need to keep track of the connected component in the proofs, which only results in complication of notation. \end{remark} The main result of this section in the following.

-\begin{theorem} Given an oriented flow category $\cC$ and a defining-data $\Theta$, then $(BC,d_{BC,\Theta})$ is a cochain complex.
-The cohomology $H^*(BC,d_{BC,\Theta})$ is independent of the defining-data $\Theta$.
-If in addition, the flow category is graded, then $d_{BC,\Theta}$ is a differential of degree $1$. \end{theorem} \begin{remark} A few remarks of the non-triviality of Theorem \ref{thm:main} are in order. \begin{enumerate} \item We prove in \S \ref{s7} that when the flow category comes from a Morse-Bott function $f$ on a closed manifold $M$, the cohomology of the minimal Morse-Bott cochain complex is the regular cohomology $H^*(M,\R)$. \item If all the critical manifolds $C_i$ are discrete, then there is a unique defining-data $\Theta$.
-Assume for simplicity, each $C_i$ consists of one point, then the minimal Morse-Bott cochain complex $BC$ is generated by the critical points and equals to the usual Morse cochain complex,
+\begin{theorem} Given an oriented flow category $\cC$ and defining data $\Theta$, $(\BC,d_{\BC,\Theta})$ is a cochain complex.
+The cohomology $H(\BC,d_{\BC,\Theta})$ is independent of the defining data $\Theta$.
+If in addition the flow category is graded, then $\BC$ is also graded and the degree of $d_{\BC,\Theta}$ is $1$. \end{theorem} \begin{remark} A few remarks of the non-triviality of Theorem \ref{thm:main} are in order. \begin{enumerate} \item We prove in \S \ref{s7} that when the flow category comes from a Morse-Bott function $f$ on a closed manifold $M$, the cohomology of the minimal Morse-Bott cochain complex is the regular cohomology $H^*(M,\R)$.
+Note that this follows from the definition if $f$ is constant: since the flow category is $\{C_0=M\}$ with only identities in the morphism space, as a result, $\BC=H^*(C_0,\R)=H^*(M;\R)$ with $d_{\BC}=0$.
+Therefore it suffices to show that the cohomology of the minimal Morse-Bott cochain complex is independent of the Morse-Bott function $f$.

+\item If all the critical manifolds $C_i$ are discrete, then the defining data $\Theta$ is unique.
+Assume for simplicity, each $C_i$ consists of one point, the minimal Morse-Bott cochain complex $\BC$ is generated by the critical points and equals to the usual Morse cochain complex,

-Since $|f^n_i|=-1$, $d_{k,\Theta}:H^*(C_s)\to H^*(C_{s+k})$ only has the leading term
+Since $|f^n_i|=-1$, $d_{k,\Theta}:H^*(C_v)\to H^*(C_{v+k})$ only has the leading term